AGhost-7/docker-dev/tutorial/readme.md

     }
 }
 ```
-More infor can be found in the
+More info can be found in the
 [tern documentation](http://ternjs.net/doc/manual.html).
 Now we need to copy and own the file.
 In the Dockerfile:
 ```dockerfile